Nageswar-Sahoo/S4/README.md

         Result
         Highest Accuracy with above architecture is around 99.2 to 99.3

- Model Architecture 2 : Without Linear NN at the last layer
+ Model Architecture 2 : With CNN Only

         Layer (type)               Output Shape         Param #